ENPH353/gym-gazebo-sim/README.md

 * **Gazebo-sim:** Harmonic
 * **Python:** 3.10+
 ### Installation
-Ensure that the ros-jazzy-joint-state-broadcaster, ros-jazzy-gz-ros2-control package are installed
+Ensure that the ros-jazzy-joint-state-broadcaster, ros-jazzy-ros2-controllers and ros-jazzy-gz-ros2-control package are installed

 ```
-sudo apt install ros-jazzy-joint-state-broadcaster ros-jazzy-gz-ros2-control
+sudo apt install ros-jazzy-joint-state-broadcaster ros-jazzy-ros2-controllers ros-jazzy-gz-ros2-control
 ```

 This project requires compiling both Python libraries and ROS2 packages.
 We have provided a script to handle this.